 STEP Malta Conference

 The STEP Malta Conference, ‘Global Business in a Challenging Environment – Changing Perspectives’, will take place at the Hilton Hotel in St Julians on 6–7 March 2014.
 Topics include challenges for future regulations, corporate structuring through Malta, the changing UK tax environment for high-net-worth individuals and EU cross-border succession.
-View the full programme and secure your place at this two-day conference.

 The content displayed here is subject to our disclaimer.
 Read more